Property Management Blog

 • Move-in Documents.
 An Arizona residential landlord must provide a tenant with several documents immediately after they move into their rental house.
 That is a copy of the written rental agreement, a move-in form specifying any existing damages to the dwelling, and a written notification to the tenant stating their right to be present during the move-out inspection.

 • Bedbug Disclosure.
 A landlord must provide a tenant with educational materials on bedbugs.
-Also, they must not rent out a unit that is currently infested with bedbugs.
+Also, they must not rent out a unit or property that is currently infested with bedbugs.

 • Name and addresses.
 Landlords must disclose to their tenants the name and address of the owner.

-• Disclosure of Residential Landlord and Tenant Act.
-Before lease signing, Arizona landlords must inform their tenants that the Arizona Residential Landlord and Tenant Act is available on the Arizona Department of Housing’s website.
+• Disclosure of the Arizona Landlord Tenant Act.
+Before lease or rental agreement signing, Arizona landlords must inform their tenants that the Arizona landlord and tenant act is available on the Arizona Department of Housing’s website.

 Tenant Obligations and Rights

-When a tenant rents a rental unit, they have the right under the Arizona Landlord-Tenant Act to:
+When tenants rent a rental property, they have the right to:

 • Be provided with certain disclosures.